jon-jacky/Piety/editors/edsel.md

 #### Long lines ####

 Lines which are wider than the frame disappear off the right edge of the frame (they are *clipped*, not wrapped).
 To edit one of these extra-long lines, type *^X* to get the command prompt, then type the command *J* to wrap that line to the width defined by the default fill column.
 Two or more wrapped lines will appear.
 You can edit those lines.
-When you are done editing, select all the wrapped lines and type the *j* command to join them all into one long line again.
+When you are done editing, type a space at the end of each wrapped line, select all the wrapped lines and type the *[j* command to join them all into one long line again.
+(If you do not type the extra space at the end of each line, words will run together where the lines are joined.)

 ## Limitations ##